thelitelboy/thelitelboy.github.io/about.md

 I really like optimization, maths and physics.
 I have practised in Graphics Programming, first with the Procedural City, my first attempts with OpenGL, and later with My First 3D Engine.
 I have also researched and experimented with physics programming in my own engine.

 Two of my games are published, [Gamble Of Gods][GOG-Link] on Steam and [Street Rumble][SR-Link] on Itchio, both of them can be dowloaded and played.

-## Currently Working At

-Currently, I am working at Bulkhead Interactive as a Junior Gameplay Programmer, working for [PROMOD][CW-Link].

 [GOG-Link]: https://thelitelboy.github.io/2018/06/11/Gamble-Of-Gods.html